alexandertrefz/essence/packages/website/diagnostics.md

 A Type Argument does not conform to the Protocol its Type Parameter is bound to — either it carries no such bound, or no conforming Namespace is in scope.

+A bare Case gets a different Help. `count(Colour#Red)` binds the Type Parameter to `Colour#Red` rather than to `Colour`, and a Namespace's target is never one Case of a Choice — `namespace Reds for Colour#Red is Enumerable` does not parse — so the Help names the Choice instead: annotate the value at `Colour`, and the bound is satisfied by the Choice the Case belongs to.

 ### `interpolation-not-printable`

 A `{ … }` hole in a String Literal holds a value that does not conform to